 Medigap policies go from A and N. Each policy with the same letter must offer basic benefits.
-Usually, the only difference between same-letter policies is the cost.
+Usually, the only difference between policies with the same characters is cost.

-Plan F is the most popular policy because of its comprehensive coverage.
-But as of 2020, Plan F (along with Plan C) is unavailable for new enrollees.
-The closest substitute for Plan F is Plan G. It pays for everything that Plan F did except the Medicare Part B deductible.
-Anyone enrolled in Medicare before 2020 can still sign up for plans F and C.
+Plan F is the most popular policy for its comprehensive coverage.
+However, after 2020, Plan F (and Plan C) will no longer be available to new participants.
+The closest alternative to Plan F is Plan G. It pays for everything that Plan F did except the Medicare Part B deductible.
+Ones who enrolled in Medicare before 2020 can enroll in Plans F and C still.

 You can choose to sign up for traditional Medicare: Parts A, B, and D, and a supplemental Medigap policy.
-Or you can go an alternative route by signing up for Medicare Advantage.
+Alternatively, you can take another route and sign up for Medicare Advantage.

-This provides medical and prescription drug coverage through private insurance companies.
-Also called Part C, Medicare Advantage has a monthly cost.
-The Part B premium varies depending on which plan you choose.
+- This will provide medical and prescription drug coverage through a private insurance company.
+Medicare Advantage, also known as Part C, has a monthly fee.
+The premium for Part B depends on the plan you choose.

-With Medicare Advantage, you don’t need to sign up for Part D or buy a Medigap policy.
+- Medicare Advantage is a great option for those who don’t want to sign up with Medicare Part D or buy Medigap coverage.
 Like traditional Medicare, you’ll also be subject to co-payments, deductibles, and other costs.
-In many cases, Advantage policies charge lower premiums than Medigap plans.
+Advantage plans often charge lower premiums than Medigap plans.

 While Medicare covers your health care, it generally does not cover long-term care.
 This is an important distinction.
 Under certain conditions, particularly after a hospitalization, to treat an acute-care episode.
 Medicare will pay for medically necessary skilled nursing facilities or home health care.

-But Medicare generally does not cover costs for “custodial care.”
-Care that helps you with activities of daily living, such as dressing and bathing.
+However, Medicare usually does not cover the cost of “custodial care”.
+It’s the type of care that helps with activities of daily living such as changing clothes, eating, and bathing.
 If you meet the income and asset requirements, you will have to rely on your savings, long-term-care insurance, or Medicaid to cover those costs.
-Traditional Medicare also doesn’t cover routine dental or eye care and some items such as dentures or hearing aids.
+Traditional Medicare doesn’t cover routine dental care or eye exams.
+It also doesn’t provide coverage for some items such as dentures, hearing aids and such!